 The Big Scoop

-Not only is dog poop an unpleasant sight and smell, but it is unhygienic and can spread disease.
-It has been estimated that a single gram of dog waste can contain 23 million faecal coliform bacteria1, which are known to cause cramps, diarrhoea, intestinal illness, and serious kidney disorders in humans2.
-It can also contain nasty bacteria such as E-coli and parasites like roundworm, the larvae of which can cause loss of vision.
-We are urging the public to always pick up after your dog using a poo bag or a scooping device before disposing of it in any bin and then to wash your hands when you get home.
+It has been estimated that a single gram of dog waste can contain 23 million faecal coliform bacteria, which are known to cause cramps, diarrhoea, intestinal illness, and serious kidney disorders in humans.
+Dog poo can also contain nasty bacteria such as E-coli and parasites like round worm, the larvae of which can cause loss of vision.
+The charity is urging the public to always pick up after their dog using a Poo Bag or a scooping device before disposing of it in any bin and then to wash their hands when they get home.

-Remember that cleaning up after your dog is the law and owners who don’t are guilty of an offence and can be fined if the poop is left behind!
+Remember that cleaning up after your dog is the law and owners who don’t are guilty of an offence and can be fined if the poo is left behind!

 Recent research carried out by Behaviour & Attitudes revealed that: